prra-codes/going-over-git/README.md

+#going-over-git

-This repo was used to learn git from Amigoscode
+This repo was used to refresh my git knowledge from Amigoscode